Surgery for locally advanced prostate cancer

 For further information please visit the section Sex, erectile dysfunction and prostate cancer.
-Call the Cancer Nurseline Freephone 1800 200 700 for a free copy or if you wish to speak with a cancer nurse specialist confidentially.
+Call the Cancer Nurseline Freephone 1800 200 700 or visit a Daffodil Centre to talk to a cancer nurse in confidence.

 You might also find it helpful to read the section on Communication and intimacy with your partner, which has tips on being intimate after prostate cancer treatment and contact details for professionals who can help.